dev-guy/pi-bazel-boost-vsomeip/README.md

 This project demonstrates:

 1. Building Boost (1.65) shared libraries, Google Test, and a CMake-based library (GENIVI/vsomeip) with Bazel using https://github.com/bazelbuild/rules_foreign_cc
-2. Building the above for the Raspberry Pi on a different (preferably faster) platform such as x86 64-bit Ubuntu with Bazel using https://github.com/mjbots/rpi_bazel
+2. Building the above for the Raspberry Pi on a different (preferably faster) platform such as x86 64-bit Ubuntu using https://github.com/mjbots/rpi_bazel

 ## Building for the Raspberry Pi doesn't work

-This repository was created so the community can help me and the greater good build my project for the Raspberry Pi.
+This repository was created in the hope that the community can lift this boulder together.

 # Why Bazel?